pharbst/How-to-OpenVPN/README.md

 ## Clear the path
-In this chapter we will configure the local network
+In this chapter we will configure the local network creating static routes open ports etc.

 ### Routes